Fujifilm X-S20

 Cost: Varies by property and locality, see the film office

 The Nebraska Film Office states plainly that it does not issue permits; permitting happens at the city, county, or land-manager level, and the office helps you find the right desk.
-Registering a project with the office is free and unlocks its permitting assistance.
+Registering a project with the office is free and gives you access to its permitting assistance.
 On state park land, the Nebraska Game and Parks Commission requires a Special Occasion Permit for commercial photography and videography involving models, sets, or props, applied for at least 30 days ahead with a production amendment.
 Amateur and recreational photography, including client portrait sessions in the ordinary sense, is explicitly allowed without a permit.

 Commercial drone work requires FAA Part 107